-The responsibility to repay the unearned Title IV aid is shared by Delaware Valley College and the student.
-For example, the calculation may require Delaware Valley College to return a portion of federal funds to the Federal Title IV programs.
+The responsibility to repay the unearned Title IV aid is shared by Delaware Valley University and the student.
+For example, the calculation may require Delaware Valley University to return a portion of federal funds to the Federal Title IV programs.
 In addition, the student may also be required to return funds based on the calculation.

 Calculating the amount of Title IV aid due by the School

 The amount of unearned aid that must be returned by DelVal is a percentage of the institutional charges for the term.
 The school must return the lesser of –